SebasYa/ToDo-List/README.md

     - Navigate to the cloned project directory and open `ToDo-List.xcodeproj`.

 3. **Install dependencies**:
     - Make sure all necessary dependencies are installed and up-to-date.
-This project uses Firestore, so ensure you have the necessary packages installed.
+This project uses Firebase & Firestore, so ensure you have the necessary packages installed.

 4. **Run the application**:
     - Select your target device and run the application.